The Society's Constitution & ByLaws: Recent Revision

-The main goals of the proposed revisions are to:
+The main goals of the revisions to the Constitution were to:

 1. Remove unnecessary qualifications, redundancies, unclear phrasing, and undefined requirements or restrictions.